mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part V Abstraction.md

 (word? structure)
 ```

-* Remember that in a deep-structure recursion you may need two base cases, one for reaching an elementRemember that in a deep-structure recursion you may need two base cases, one for
-reaching an element that isn’t a sublist, and the other for an empty list, with no elements
-at all.
-(Our deep-appearances procedure is an example.)
-Don’t forget the empty-list
-case. that isn’t a sublist, and the other for an empty list, with no elements at all.
-(Our deep-appearances procedure is an example.)
+* Remember that in a deep-structure recursion you may need two base cases, one for reaching an element that isn’t a sublist, and the other for an empty list, with no elements at all.
+(Our `deep-appearances` procedure is an example.)
 Don’t forget the empty-list case.

 ---